JackLawhorn/Heavens-Above-Gardens-Below/Posts/Apotropaics.md

 [[Docetic materials#Silver|Silver]], a [[Docetic materials|docetic material]] with extremely high [[albedo]], is also extremely effective.
 The [[Silver Wolves]] wielded arms and armor of pure silver, and the [[#Wolfstepper Silversmiths|smiths]] of [[Clan Wolfstepper]] forged [[silvered]] spears, blades, and arrowheads to arm their allies.
 Even small trinkets and talismans – popular tools of the relatively powerless [[Materialist magics|materialists]] during this time – were enough to impose significant vulnerability upon the soldiers of the Red Court.
 Traps and wards could also be made of silver, both to keep the Red Court away from certain areas and to trap them within warding circles lined with the material.

 Unlike the other Umbral Aspects, the soldiers of the Red Court also displayed some sort of fear of or aversion to water – specifically running water like that of the river [[Torrente]] and the sea water of the [[Sink]].
 This was thought by the scholars of the [[Materialists College]] to be a physiological factor imposed by the [[Red Death]].
-Because of this, humanity was able to find refuge within the newly founded [[Duchy of Stilts]] and along the waterways flowing through the City.
+Because of this, humanity was able to find refuge within the newly founded [[Barony of Stilts]] and along the waterways flowing through the City.

 ## Classes of the Apotropaics